skghprofile/Microsoft-Azure-SIEM-Project/chapters/Chapter7_FindingsConclusions.md

 # What I learned

 - Initially, I learned how to set up a virtual machine in **Microsoft Azure**, collect logs using **Azure Log Analytics workspaces**, and configure a dashboard within **Azure’s Microsoft Sentinel**.
-However, what I didn’t anticipate was the wealth of knowledge I’d gain through real traffic analysis and my investigation into the logs collected after the initial setup.
+However, I didn’t anticipate the wealth of knowledge I’d gain through actual traffic analysis and my investigation into the logs collected after the initial setup.
-- I thought I learned a lot looking through my cybersecurity textbooks and online videos befire starting this project, seeing security principles in action was an entirely different experience.
+- I thought I learned a lot looking through my cybersecurity textbooks and online videos before starting this project, but seeing security principles in action was an entirely different experience.
 This project has been an eye-opener, revealing how networks and computers connected to the internet are constantly under attack.
 Without robust security controls, they become vulnerable targets.
 - I learned that the automated bots/scripts I encountered in this project rely on people who set up systems on the internet with default usernames and simple passwords.
-I was honestly surprised by the sheer amount of connections that were made with a variation of the username "Administrator" or the computer's name "HoneypotVM-01".
-This still makes me wonder how often computers and networks still use simple usernames and passwords, since these types of automated attacks are still used in 2024.
+I was honestly shocked by the sheer amount of connections made with a variation of the username "Administrator" or the computer's name "HoneypotVM-01".
+This makes me wonder how often computers and networks still use simple usernames and passwords, since these automated attacks are still used in 2024.

 &nbsp;

-- Through this project I researched more about the **Anonymous Logons** through the default **Workgroup** and **NT Authority** accounts since there were unknown successful connections made through them.
+- Through this project, I researched more about the **Anonymous Logons** through the default **Workgroup** and **NT Authority** accounts since there were unknown successful connections made through them.
 - I learned that even with enabling the **Windows Firewall**, it doesn't restrict anonymous logons to a workgroup.
-Instead, it has to be disabled through the local machine's Windows Registry or through Group Policy.
+Instead, it has to be disabled through the local machine's Windows Registry or Group Policy.

 # Conclusion

-- This project showed and emphasized the importance of serveral aspects related to computer and network security:
+- This project showed and emphasized the importance of several aspects related to computer and network security:
-  - Vulnerability to External Threats: Connecting computers or networks to the internet without proper security practices in place can lead to easy compromise by external threat actors.
+  - Vulnerability to External Threats: Connecting computers or networks to the internet without proper security practices can lead to easy compromise by external threat actors.
-  - Usernames and Passwords: The significance of avoiding default usernames like "Administrator" and emphasizing the use of complex passwords.
+  - Usernames and Passwords: The significance of avoiding default usernames like "Administrator" and emphasizing the importance of complex passwords.
   -  Constant Threat Landscape: By merely being connected to the internet, computers and networks can face thousands of attempted connections daily.
-Knowledgeable network administrators and the use of robust security controls are essential to safeguard against these persistent threats.
+Knowledgeable network administrators and robust security controls are essential to safeguard against these persistent threats.
-  - Firewall Configuration: To mitigate attacks similar to the one encountered in this project, enabling and configuring firewalls becomes crucial.
-By blocking unnecessary ports and those not in active use, we can significantly enhance security.
+  - Firewall Configuration: To mitigate attacks like the one encountered in this project, enabling and configuring firewalls becomes crucial.
+We can significantly enhance security by blocking unnecessary ports and those not in active use.
 The primary ports associated with the attacks observed in this project include:
     -  TCP 3389 for Remote desktop connections.
     -  TCP/UDP 445 for file and printer sharing in a workgroup.
     -  TCP/UDP 137 - 139 for NetBIOS services (which might explain how external connections learned the virtual machine honeypot name).